-To create a new timeline, either right-click an empty area of the playlist and timelines tree or click the Add button at the bottom of it and select Add Timeline from the dropdown menu.
+To create a new timeline, you can either right-click an empty area of the Playlist and Timeline List panel or click the Add button in the bottom toolbar, then select Add Timeline from the dropdown menu.

-When you create timelines, it’s helpful to name them descriptively so they can be identified easily.
-To rename, right-click on a timeline, select Rename from the dropdown menu, and enter a new name in the opened dialog box.
+When you create timelines, it’s beneficial to name them descriptively so that they can be easily identified.
+To rename a timeline, right-click on its name, choose Rename from the dropdown menu, and enter a new name in the opened dialog box.

-To delete a timeline, either right-click on its name, and select Delete from the dropdown menu, or select it and click the Delete button in the bottom toolbox of the playlists and timelines tree area.
+To delete a timeline, either right-click on its name and select Delete from the dropdown menu, or select it and click the Delete button in the bottom toolbar of the Playlist and Timeline List panel.

-To navigate the playlists and timelines tree, use the Up and Down arrow keys or directly select timelines with a mouse click.
-To expand or collapse the contents of a folder, click on the arrow icon next to the folder name.
+Down arrow keys or by selecting timelines directly with a mouse click.
+To expand or collapse the contents of a folder, click on the arrow icon located next to the folder name.

-- Listening to the Timecode toggle changes the state of a timeline between listening to the timecode and ignoring it.
+- Listening to the Timecode.
+By enabling or disabling this toggle, you can switch the state of a timeline between listening to the timecode and ignoring it.

-- Number of Media Items currently added to the timeline.
+- Number of Media Items displays the current count of media items that have been added to the timeline.

-The settings described above can also be also changed in the timelines preferences, which can be accessed by right-clicking on the timeline name and selecting Preferences from the dropdown menu.
+Note: The toggle settings described above can also be adjusted in the timeline preferences, which can be accessed by right-clicking on the timeline name and selecting Preferences from the dropdown menu.